Tewa language: Vowels

-Syllable Structure
+Syllable structure

 There are 9 types of syllables in Tewa: CV, CV:, CVN, CVh, CVʔ, CV', CVʔN, V, and VN.

+N here stands for nasal, and as seen, there are some constructions where the only consonants available are :, h, or nasals, and as such these have been specified in order to create maximum specificity, instead of just referring to these constructions with just the C for consonant.

 Tone

 Tewa has three tones, high, low, and glide.

 Within two-syllable words, the only combinations found are high-high, low-low, low-high, and high-low.

 Stress

 The use of stress in Tewa is still relatively unknown.

 In two-syllable nouns with the pattern CVCV and the tone pattern high-high or low-low, there is heavier stress placed on the first syllable.
 Roots also tend to show heavier stress than affixes if each is the same syllable and tone type.
 A stronger stress is associated with a higher tone and greater vowel length.
 However, because of the complex use of tone, syllable type, and contour segments more research does need to be done.

 Morphology

+Roots

+Tewa has what are called both "free" and "bound" roots.

+Free roots are defined as those roots which can be converted directly into a word, sometimes be the addition of a word superfix.
+Within free roots, there are two additional types, isolated and non-isolated free roots.
+There is a very small number of isolated free roots, as these are roots that are neither combinable with other roots nor affixable.
+Non-isolated free roots are roots that are combinable with other roots and/or are affixable.
+A limited non-isolated free root is one which can combine only with affixes, but not with other roots.
+A universal non-isolated free root is one which can combine both with other roots and affixes.

+Bound roots are defined as those roots which cannot be converted directly into a word.

 Verbs

 Tewa has 15 types of verbs, and a few example verbs and their conjugations are shown below.

-Verbs can be divided into two classes, S and A, standing for stative and active, based of the pronomial prefixes which they contain.
+Verbs can be divided into two classes, S and A, standing for stative and active, based on the pronomial prefixes which they contain.
 In general, S verbs deal with identity, quality, feeling, condition, position, and motion.
 Class A verbs are, in general, transitive verbs.